 Get guided: Which hard drive do you need?

 If you’re like so many other people, you’re probably accumulating music, photos, and other media on your computer.
 All of those media files start to take up quite a bit of valuable space on your computer and should be properly stored.
-External hard drives can take care of that for you, and external hard drive guides can help you figure out the best one to suit your needs.
+External hard drives can take care of that for you, and helpful external hard drive guides like these can help you figure out the best one to suit your needs.

 Why You Need an External Hard Drive